Abhsith/VALOSINT-CHECKER-ID/README.md

 ---

-## ⚠️ Disclaimer
+## ⚠ Disclaimer

-This project is for **educational and security research purposes only**.
+This project is created for **educational and security research purposes only**.

-The developer is not responsible for misuse of this tool.
+The developer is **not responsible for misuse or illegal activities** performed using this tool.

+Users must comply with all applicable laws and platform policies.

 ---

 ## 👨‍💻 Author

-Abhsith
+**Abhsith**

+GitHub
 https://github.com/Abhsith